cobbler/cobbler/docs/cobbler-conf.rst

 mgmt_*
 ======
 Cobbler has a feature that allows for integration with config management systems such as Puppet.
-The following parameters work in conjunction with ``--mgmt-classes`` and are described in further detail at :ref:`configuration-management`
+The following parameters work in conjunction with ``--mgmt-classes`` and are described in further detail at :ref:`configuration-management`.

 .. code-block:: Yaml